Environmental movement: South Africa

-In 2022, a court in South Africa has confirmed the constitutional right of the country's citizens to an environment that is not harmful to their health, which includes the right to clean air.
-The case is referred to "Deadly Air" case.
+In 2022, a court in South Africa confirmed the constitutional right of the country's citizens to an environment that is not harmful to their health, which includes the right to clean air.
+The case is referred to as the "Deadly Air" case.
 The area includes one of South Africa's largest cities, Ekurhuleni, and a large portion of the Mpumalanga province.

 Americas

 Latin America

-After the International Environmental Conference in Stockholm in 1972 Latin American officials returned with a high hope of growth and protection of the fairly untouched natural resources.
-Governments spent millions of dollars, and created departments and pollution standards.
+After the International Environmental Conference in Stockholm in 1972 Latin American officials returned with high hopes of growth and protection of the fairly untouched natural resources.
+Governments spent millions of dollars and created departments and pollution standards.
 However, the outcomes have not always been what officials had initially hoped.
 Activists blame this on growing urban populations and industrial growth.
-Many Latin American countries have had a large inflow of immigrants that are living in substandard housing.
-Enforcement of the pollution standards is lax and penalties are minimal; in Venezuela, the largest penalty for violating an environmental law is 50,000 bolivar fine ($3,400) and three days in jail.
+Many Latin American countries have had a large inflow of immigrants who are living in substandard housing.
+Enforcement of the pollution standards is lax and penalties are minimal; in Venezuela, the largest penalty for violating an environmental law is a 50,000 bolivar fine ($3,400) and three days in jail.
 In the 1970s or 1980s, many Latin American countries were transitioning from military dictatorships to democratic governments.

 Brazil

 In 1992, Brazil came under scrutiny with the United Nations Conference on Environment and Development in Rio de Janeiro.
 Brazil has a history of little environmental awareness.
 It has the highest biodiversity in the world and also the highest amount of habitat destruction.
 One-third of the world's forests lie in Brazil.
 It is home to the largest river, The Amazon, and the largest rainforest, the Amazon rainforest.
-People have raised funds to create state parks and increase the consciousness of people who have destroyed forests and polluted waterways.
+People have raised funds to create state parks and increase awareness among people who have destroyed forests and polluted waterways.
 From 1973 to the 1990s, and then in the 2000s, indigenous communities and rubber tappers also carried out blockades that protected much rainforest.
 It is home to several organizations that have fronted the environmental movement.
 The Blue Wave Foundation was created in 1989 and has partnered with advertising companies to promote national education campaigns to keep Brazil's beaches clean.
 Funatura was created in 1986 and is a wildlife sanctuary program.
 Pro-Natura International is a private environmental organization created in 1986.

-From the late 2000s onwards community resistance saw the formerly pro-mining southeastern state of Minas Gerais cancel a number of projects that threatened to destroy forests.
+From the late 2000s onwards, community resistance saw the formerly pro-mining southeastern state of Minas Gerais cancel a number of projects that threatened to destroy forests.
 In northern Brazil’s Pará state the Movimento dos Trabalhadores Rurais Sem Terra (Landless Workers Movement) and others campaigned and took part in occupations and blockades against the environmentally harmful Carajás iron ore mine.